Travel guide Ireland

 5. #Races

-The national pastime is a combination of pleasures, offered by the pubs: enjoying a Guinness, talking to all sorts of people or listening to traditional tunes.
-However, greyhound or horse racing can also be considered a typically Irish pastime, provided that the passion for gambling does not end up winning!
+The national pastime is a combination of pleasures, offered by the pubs: enjoying a Guinness, talking to all and sundry or listening to traditional tunes.
+However, greyhound or horse racing can also be considered a typically Irish pastime, provided the passion for gambling doesn't get the better of you!

 6. #Family

-It is through and in the family that Ireland is pursuing its renewal, making it one of the youngest countries in Europe (almost half the population is under 25).
-However, changes are coming fast: marriage, still relevant, is getting later and later, as well as the first child.
+It is through and within the family that Ireland continues its renewal, making it one of the youngest countries in Europe (almost half the population is under 25).
+The changes are coming fast, however: marriage, which is still the norm, is coming later and later, as is the first child.
 The traditional family is changing.

 7. #Gaeltacht

-The Gaeltacht are regions of Ireland where Gaelic is the common language.
-They can be found in the west, around Galway, in counties Kerry and Cork or in county Meath.
-In the center of the island, Gaelic is heard in County Waterford, on the east coast and in the region of the Rosses where the indications cease to be bilingual.
+The Gaeltacht are areas of Ireland where Gaelic is the common language.
+They can be found in the west, around Galway, in counties Kerry and Cork, or in County Meath.
+In the center of the island, Gaelic is heard in County Waterford, on the east coast and in the Rosses region, where signs are no longer bilingual.

 8. #Leprechaun

-You'll easily come across this strange character in souvenir stores, where many items are related to him, or at St. Patrick's Day parades.
-The leprechaun is a small creature, associated with the leprechaun in France, represented as a little old man with a beard, red hair, dressed in green and carrying a four-leaf clover.
+You'll come across this strange character in souvenir stores, where many items are related to him, and at St. Patrick's Day parades.
+The leprechaun is a little being associated with the leprechaun in France, represented as a little old man with a beard, red hair, dressed in green and carrying a 4-leaf clover.
 He is a shoemaker.

 9. #Pub